Boron nitride: Intercalation of hexagonal BN

+Various species intercalate into hexagonal BN, such as NH3 intercalate or alkali metals.

 Preparation of cubic BN

-Synthesis of c-BN uses same methods as that of diamond: cubic boron nitride is produced by treating hexagonal boron nitride at high pressure and temperature, much as synthetic diamond is produced from graphite.
+c-BN is prepared analogously to the preparation of synthetic diamond from graphite.
 Direct conversion of hexagonal boron nitride to the cubic form has been observed at pressures between 5 and 18 GPa and temperatures between 1730 and 3230 °C, that is similar parameters as for direct graphite-diamond conversion.
 The addition of a small amount of boron oxide can lower the required pressure to 4–7 GPa and temperature to 1500 °C. As in diamond synthesis, to further reduce the conversion pressures and temperatures, a catalyst is added, such as lithium, potassium, or magnesium, their nitrides, their fluoronitrides, water with ammonium compounds, or hydrazine.
 Other industrial synthesis methods, again borrowed from diamond growth, use crystal growth in a temperature gradient, or explosive shock wave.
 The shock wave method is used to produce material called heterodiamond, a superhard compound of boron, carbon, and nitrogen.

 Low-pressure deposition of thin films of cubic boron nitride is possible.
 As in diamond growth, the major problem is to suppress the growth of hexagonal phases (h-BN or graphite, respectively).
 Whereas in diamond growth this is achieved by adding hydrogen gas, boron trifluoride is used for c-BN.
 Ion beam deposition, plasma-enhanced chemical vapor deposition, pulsed laser deposition, reactive sputtering, and other physical vapor deposition methods are used as well.

 Preparation of wurtzite BN

 Wurtzite BN can be obtained via static high-pressure or dynamic shock methods.
 The limits of its stability are not well defined.
+When pressure is decreased to atmospheric pressure, w-BN produced by conversion of h-BN at high pressures have shown the tendency to recover back to h-BN.
+However, it has been found that 3D networks of planar defects, constructed by high densities of intrinsic stacking faults and inversion domain boundaries, facilitated the stability of millimeter-size w-BN crystals at atmospheric pressure.
 Both c-BN and w-BN are formed by compressing h-BN, but formation of w-BN occurs at much lower temperatures close to 1700 °C.